1. Students are expected to obey all local, state, and federal laws governing the possession, use, and distribution of alcohol.

 Students placed in Temporary Housing at the beginning of fall semester will be relocated to permanent room spaces as rooms become available.
 Students will be notified via email of their new room assignment and will be given instructions to pick up their new key from the Residential Life Office.
 Room placement will be determined based on the date the Housing Applications were submitted.
 Students placed in temporary assignments are not guaranteed their room type preference or roommate preference.

 In order to promote health and sanitation, as well as prevent fire hazards, the following restrictions and rules apply to cooking appliances:

-2. Electric toasters, coffeemakers, and electric kettles with automatic shut-offs are permitted
+2. Coffeemakers and electric kettles with automatic shut-offs are permitted

-5. Full size refrigerators are not permitted in the residence halls.
+5. Full size refrigerators and freezers are not permitted in the residence halls or Village Apartments.

 Room and apartment damage will be assessed for cost of repairs or replacement and charged as follows:

 1. To any individual who accepts responsibility or is found to be responsible for the damage.